Yashvant-Chhapwale-Course-Work/GitHub_Prompts/Git_Repo_Initialization.md

     <br>
   - Provide the `REPOSITORY_NAME` and a `REPOSITORY_DESCRIPTION (Optional)` >> Click on `Publish Repository` to publish the Repository on your GitHub_Account.<br>
     ![Github_Desktop>>Publish_Repostiory>>Enter_Name_And_Description](https://github.com/user-attachments/assets/8a91e346-562d-49d5-8320-2d631f3f6b79)<br>
-    [`Note`: Deselect the `Keep this code private` Option to make the Repository Public. `By Default, GitHub_Desktop sets the Repository to Private` when publishing from your Local Machine.]
+    [`Note`: Uncheck the `Keep this code private` Option to make the Repository Public. `By Default, GitHub_Desktop sets the Repository to Private` when publishing from your Local Machine.]
 <br>

 ---